princedeora18/Doctor-Singh/README.md

         NORMAL/
         PNEUMONIA/
 ```
+For more details, refer to the Chest X-Ray Images (Pneumonia) dataset page on Kaggle.
 ## Training the Model

 The model can be trained using the provided training script.
 Make sure your dataset is organized and paths are correctly set.
 Run the training code: